Assam Cricket Association: History

 Himanta Biswa Sarma became the president of the Assam Cricket Association in June 2016 when his party man Pradip Buragohain became the secretary.
 Dr Sarma was also longest serving vice president of the association serving from 2002 to 2016.
 Anjan Dutta was longest serving President of Assam Cricket Association.
-In January 2019, Ramen Dutta has been elected as the president and Ex-Ranji player Devajit Saikia was named as the secretary of Assam Cricket Association in the Annual General Meeting.
+In January 2019, Romen Dutta has been elected as the president and Ex-Ranji player Devajit Saikia was named as the secretary of Assam Cricket Association in the Annual General Meeting.